 Your risk of developing heart disease increases dramatically as you age.
 According to Kaiser Permanente, “about four out of five people who die of coronary heart disease are 65 or older.”
 Our bodies become less resilient as we age, and a lifetime of poor lifestyle habits ultimately take their toll.
 Fortunately it’s never too late to make healthy changes.

 No matter how old you are, eating a healthy diet and getting more exercise will pay dividends.
 And the earlier you begin making these changes, the better.
 One thing is clear, however.
-Heart disease is the number one health threat for all Americans, and we need to pay close attention to our heart health long after National Heart Month ends.
+Heart disease is the number one health threat for all Americans, and we need to pay close attention to our coronary health long after National Heart Month ends.

 About Generations Home Care